skent259/crapssim/crapssim_api/docs/INSTALLING_ENGINE_API.md

 ---

-## 2. Python Version Support (Design Intent)
+## 2. Python Version Support (Declared)

-The Engine API is being designed with the following Python versions in mind:
+The Engine API advertises support for:

-- Target support window: **3.10, 3.11, 3.12, 3.13**
+- **Python 3.10, 3.11, 3.12, 3.13**
 - Older versions are not guaranteed to work.
-- Newer future versions may work but will not be claimed until CI verifies them.
+- Newer versions may work but are not declared until CI verifies them.

-Exact metadata (`python_requires`, classifiers) will be updated in Phase 3·B so that the packaging configuration matches this intent.

 ---